-Contents of the notification of registration and report of registration by the authority
+Content of the notification of registration and report of registration by the authority

 The notification referred to above in section 116 shall contain the information required for registration of the operator, the activity, and its location and impacts.
-Further provisions on the contents of the notification may be laid down by government decree.
+Further provisions on the content of the notification may be laid down by government decree.
 The authority shall immediately inform the party submitting the notification of the registration of the activity.

-Notification procedure concerning non-recurring activities (1166/2018)
+Chapter 12 Notification procedure concerning non-recurring activities (1166/2018)